Retire by stateFigures verified May 31, 2026

 Rehoboth Beach and the boardwalk

-Rehoboth Beach has been named among the country's top retirement destinations, with a boardwalk, local boutiques, tax-free shopping, and a strong dining and arts scene.
-It is the center of Delaware's coastal retirement draw.
+Rehoboth Beach has been named one of the country's top retirement spots.
+You get a boardwalk, local boutiques, tax-free shopping, and a real dining and arts scene.
+This is the heart of the Delaware coast.

 Investopedia